pastorryanhayden/ryanhayden.design/business.md

 ---
 layout: page
-title: Affordable Websites for Missionaries
+title: Websites tailored for your business goals
 ---